 Foundation: Understanding the Semantic Layer

-The Semantic Layer is where you create area-specific data models and push them out to your desired font-end tool.
+The Semantic Layer is where you create area-specific data models and push them out to your desired front-end tool.
 Enabling easy, self-service access to relevant data across multiple platforms.

 The modeling capabilities in the Semantic Layer provide department or purpose-specific models of your data using terms and definitions that business users understand.
 This allows for fast creation and flexible modification of dashboards and reports.
 Because a single model is created once, then deployed to multiple front end solutions, users get the same fields and figures regardless if they are using Power BI, Tableau, or Qlik.